-Indeed, foods high in phosphorus are key because the mineral is needed for the growth, maintenance and repair of all tissues and cells starting from infancy.
+Indeed, foods high in phosphorus are key in a pregnancy diet because the mineral is needed for the growth, maintenance and repair of all tissues and cells starting from infancy.
 Phosphorus is also important for proper brain function, including the ability to concentrate, learn, problem-solve and remember information.

 Best Food Sources of Phosphorus

 Aside from naturally occurring in certain foods high in phosphorus, it’s also added to food products in order to improve appearance, shelf life and the flavor of foods.
 For example, phosphates are included in baking powder and processed food products like meat-marinating ingredients, ice cream, bread and rolls, processed cheeses, carbonated beverages and many more.
 (11)